mssgill/hscSphinx/glossary.rst

 raft

-    The LSST camera (so ... *not* HSC) is subdivided into 21 square platforms, with each on housing 9 CCDs arrange 3x3 (total 189 CCDs).
+    The LSST camera (*not* HSC) is subdivided into 21 square platforms, with 9 CCDs mounted 3x3 on each one (total 189 CCDs).
 The 21 square platforms are called 'rafts'.
 The HSC camera is not structured this way, but you may occassionally hear the term as the pipeline code is shared with the LSST project.